vaishali-yasala/great_expectations/README.md

 ## Expectations
 What are Expectations?
 Expectations are assertions about your data.
 And how do you define an assertion.
 For example, we use assertions to check a particular condition is always true or if any values stray from it.
-Great Expectations library currently provides over 300 built-in Expectations, and additionally you to write custom Expectations.
+Great Expectations library currently provides over 300 built-in Expectations, and additionally you can write custom Expectations.

+## Definitions to understand
+[<b>Data Context </b>](https://github.com/vaishali-yasala/great_expectations/tree/main/datacontext)- The primary entry point for a Great Expectations deployment, with configurations and methods for all supporting components.